ystussi/starwars_greeter2/README.md

-Automated greeter for the Star Wars crew (no program yet)
+Automated greeter for the Star Wars crew